 Equitable Growth has one annual grant cycle.
 Applications are only accepted in response to our annual request for proposals, which is released in the fall of each year.

-To apply for an academic grant, submit a letter of inquiry and abbreviated curriculum vitae (max. five pages) using the online submission form.
+To apply for an academic grant, submit a letter of inquiry and abbreviated curriculum vitae (max. five pages) using the online application portal.

 Letters of inquiry are short descriptions of a research project.
 They should be approximately two to three pages (about 1,000 to 1,500 words) in length.
 Letters of inquiry that are more than 1,500 words will not be considered.
 While we do not want to be overly prescriptive, the word limit is designed to encourage concision and clarity.